Harold Evans, Legendary Editor of U.K.’s Sunday Times, Dies at 92

 In America, where Brown took over the struggling Vanity Fair and transformed it into a “must read,” Evans landed several influential jobs, including stints as editorial director of U.S. News & World Report and founding editor of Conde Nast Traveler.

-Evans served as president and publisher of Random House trade group between 1990 to 1997, working with such authors as William Styron, Shelby Foote, and Maya Angelou, and making headlines for splashy deals for Joe Klein’s “Primary Colors” and autobiographies from Colin Powell and Marlon Brando.
+Evans served as president and publisher of Random House trade group between 1990 and 1997, working with such authors as William Styron, Shelby Foote and Maya Angelou, and making headlines for splashy deals for Joe Klein’s “Primary Colors” and autobiographies from Colin Powell and Marlon Brando.